 The purpose of this tax strategy is to set out Welcome Break Group’s policy and approach to conducting the tax affairs and managing the tax risk of all its UK entities, including UK permanent establishments.

-This strategy was approved by the Board of Directors of the Group’s Ultimate Parent Company, Appia Group Limited on 24th January 2018 for the 52 week period ending 30 January 2018.
+This strategy was approved by the Board of Directors of the Group’s Ultimate Parent Company, Appia Group Limited on 26th January 2021 for the year ended 31 December 2021.
 It will be periodically reviewed by the Welcome Break Group finance team and any amendments approved by the Board of Directors.
 References to ‘tax’ within this strategy are to the taxes and duties in the UK which include:

 - All corporate income taxes